 Selecting a brokerage firm is a decision that is dependent upon each investor and his/her goals.
-Historically, there was only one type, a brick-and-mortar broker, but with the advent of the digital age and advanced technologies, discount, online brokers now abound.
+Historically, there was only one type, a brick-and-mortar broker, but with the advent of the digital age and advanced technologies, discount, online brokers quickly rose to popularity.
 More recently, innovation has resulted in the emergence of companies like Robinhood, an application and online platform that allows for trading of stocks and exchange traded funds (ETFs) without paying a commission.
+Well, the discount brokerages weren't going to sit around and let Robinhood take their business, so as of late 2019, many of the biggest discount brokerages in the industry matched Robinhood's offerings and decided upon a zero trading commission structure.

 To make a decision on which one is best for you, a basic understanding of what each offers will assist in making a choice.